 We employ a modified version of the method described in Lu \etal~\cite{lu2020deep} to detect cell nuclei in each of the BF WSIs.
 First, images are downsampled by a factor $4\times4$.
 A small (8 convolution layers) regression U-Net~\cite{ronneberger2015u} is trained based on manually marked nucleus locations (each modeled with a small 2D Gaussian kernel, $\sigma=3\,$px) in three slides.
 (These three slides are not later used in the study.)
 For each slide, nuclei locations are detected at local maxima of height ${>}\,0.5$ in the prediction output.
-To not miss nuclei in the top or bottom focus-layers, the nucleus detection is run on images from $z$-offsets, $\{-2,0,2\}$\,\textmu m; a detection is registered if found in any of the three $z$-levels.
+To not miss nuclei in the top or bottom focus-layers, the nucleus detection is run on images from $z$-offsets $\{-2,0,2\}$\,\textmu m; a detection is registered if found in any of the three $z$-levels.
 Example output from the nucleus detection step can be seen in Step 1 of Fig.~\ref{fig:patch_extract}.

 For each detected nucleus location, $256\!\times\!256$ pixel regions are cut out from each $z$-level at the full image resolution (Step 2 of Fig.~\ref{fig:patch_extract}), and the $z$-level which provides the best focus is selected (BF part of Step 6 of Fig.~\ref{fig:patch_extract}).
 We perform focus selection by using a center weighted (knowing that the nucleus is in the center of the cut out patch) modified Laplacian (LAP2)~\cite{pertuz2013analysis,nayar1994shape}.
-On a separate test set created by asking 8 experts to select the best of 11 focus-levels for 100 nuclei and taking the median of the 8 assigned labels as true best focus, this approach reaches an accuracy of 93\%; it outperforms both the method presented in~\cite{lu2020deep} and the average human expert, the two reaching 84\% and 85.5\% accuracy, respectively, on the same data.
+The method is evaluated on a separate test set consisting of BF images of 100 nuclei, each acquired at 11 focus levels.
+The ``ground truth'' is created by asking 8 experts to select the best focus level for each nucleus and taking the median of the 8 assigned labels as true best focus.
+The proposed method reaches an accuracy of 93\% on this data set; outperforming both the method presented in~\cite{lu2020deep} and the average human expert, the two reaching 84\% and 85.5\% accuracy, respectively, on the same data.